Avoiding Burnout: Self-Care and Wellness (Offered for Spring 2017)

 The session will focus on pedagogical concerns of new Teaching Assistant’s (TA’s), including classroom management, lesson planning, and lesson preparation.
 Participants will also discuss logistical concerns such as where to locate teaching materials or technical support.
 Research Assistants (RA) roles and responsibilities will also be addressed.

 The first part of this session will focus on pedagogical concerns of new TA’s, including classroom management, lesson planning, and lesson preparation.
 In the second part, participants will discuss logistical concerns such as where to locate teaching materials or technical support.

 This session offers useful tools and strategies for grading and evaluating student work, as well as dealing with grade disputes and plagiarism.
 Attendees will also be provided with valuable information about university policies, important dates, and resources.

-Graduate Student Panels
+Graduate Student Panels (Offered for Spring 2017)

 This panel will feature graduate students from a variety of backgrounds.
 Master's and doctoral student panelists will discuss and answer your questions regarding topics ranging from graduate student life and thriving at Kent State, to Graduate Student Senate and adapting to the academic rigor of graduate school.

 How to Create a Syllabus

 The presentation “How to Create a Syllabus” is about helping new teaching assistants with developing and designing a syllabus for the courses they will teach.
 The aim of this presentation is to provide the students with benchmarks of required components of the syllabus, timelines, and relevant Kent State University policies.